 Our results of operations depend primarily on our net interest income.
-Net interest income is the difference between the interest income we earn on our interest-earning assets, consisting primarily of loans, investment securities, including mortgage-backed securities, and other interest-earning assets (primarily cash and cash equivalents), and the interest we pay on our interest-bearing liabilities, consisting primarily of interest-bearing checking accounts, money market accounts, statement savings accounts, individual retirement accounts, certificates of deposit and advances from the Federal Home Loan Bank of Pittsburgh.
-Our results of operations also are affected by our provisions for loan losses, noninterest income and noninterest expense.
-Noninterest income currently consists primarily of service fees, service charges, earnings on bank-owned life insurance, net gains on the sale of investment securities, net gains on the sale of other real estate owned and unrealized gains or losses on equity securities.
+Net interest income is the difference between the interest income we earn on our interest-earning assets, consisting primarily of loans, investment securities, including mortgage-backed securities, and other interest-earning assets (primarily cash and cash equivalents), and the interest we pay on our interest-bearing liabilities, consisting primarily of interest-bearing checking accounts, money market accounts, statement savings accounts, individual retirement accounts, certificates of deposit and advances from the FHLB of Pittsburgh.
+Our results of operations also are affected by our provisions for credit losses, noninterest income and noninterest expense.
+Noninterest income currently consists primarily of service fees, service charges, earnings on bank-owned life insurance, net gains on the sale of investment securities and unrealized gains or losses on equity securities.

 Noninterest expense currently consists primarily of salaries and employee benefits, occupancy and equipment, data processing and professional fees.
 Our results of operations also may be affected significantly by general and local economic and competitive conditions, changes in market interest rates, governmental policies, and actions of regulatory authorities.